Spoilt83/Alternova-API/readme.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: 2.
-Un estudiante puede obtener la lista de materias en las que está inscrito.
+A student can obtain the list of subjects he/she is enrolled in.
 This endpoint makes an HTTP GET request to retrieve the subjects of the current student.
 The request does not include a request body.
 The response will be in JSON format with an array of objects containing information about the subjects.
 Each object includes attributes such as id, status, grade, attendance, date enrolled, date completed, is completed, semester period, notes, student, subject, and professor.
 ### Method: GET
 >```